Visa and Residency in Malaysia

 MM2H – How do you apply?

 To qualify for the MM2H, applicants must have a monthly income of MYR10,000 ($2,495), and pay a fixed deposit to a bank based in Malaysia.
 They must also be able to prove that they have liquid assets outside of the country, and pay a fixed deposit to a bank in Malaysia.
-The required amounts of assets and deposit vary depending on age, as is shown in the chart below.
+The required amounts of assets and deposits vary depending on age, as is shown in the chart below.

 |Age||Liquid Assets||Monthly Income||Fixed Deposit|